TitusCF/crossfire-server/README.rst

 ------------
 Dependencies
 ~~~~~~~~~~~~
-Crossfire should run on any machine with an ANSI C compiler installed.
-It
+Crossfire should run on any machine with an C compiler supporting the C99
-should compile on most POSIX compliant systems.
-To date, it has been known to
+language standard installed.
+It should compile on most POSIX compliant
-work on Linux, BSD, Windows, Solaris, and Mac.
+systems.
+To date, it has been known to work on Linux, BSD, Windows, Solaris,
+and Mac.

 In addition, there are a number of optional dependencies that make the game
 even more fun.
 These include: